 While all efforts are made to ensure the completeness and accuracy of this Catalog, the regulations and policies of the University are not changed by typographical or other errors.
 While a student's academic advisor is responsible for giving academic advice, each student is ultimately responsible for ensuring that all graduation requirements for the student's particular program are fulfilled.

-Date Revisions after Publication Page(s)
+Date Revisions after Publication Page(s) June 20, 2022 Original Publication

-July 1, 2021 Original Publication

-December 9, 2021 Correction of typo in Suspension Policy 53

 Contents